 -

 Research Proposal Colloquium (IRHU 29600) in the Spring Quarter of Year 3.
 Upon approval of their research proposal, students will receive the necessary financial support to pursue their research project over the summer between Years 3 and 4.
 Stipends cover living costs and may support travel and other necessary expenses in support of their research project.
-The College Summer Institute in the Arts, Humanities, and Social Sciences is aimed toward rising seniors and provides, thus, the ideal setting for IRHUM majors working on their research project.

 -